Frequently Asked Questions

 Yes, for any session beyond initial crisis counseling, we will need a parent or guardian's written authorization.

 Students make their own appointments.
 At the first visit to the Counseling Center, the student completes information forms before meeting with a counselor.
 During the initial interview, the counselor begins an assessment of the student's needs and the ways in which the Counseling Center might be able to help.
 If the student and the counselor agree that further counseling is appropriate, the student may be offered short-term individual counseling on campus.
 Some students are referred to other campus service departments or to community resources for specialized or continued counseling.
 Others may leave the initial interview feeling able to handle their problems on their own.
 Students can return to the Center if additional services would be useful.

-Without your student's consent we can neither confirm nor deny if they are a client at the Counseling Center or if they have been seen by us.
+Without your student's consent, we can neither confirm nor deny that they are a client at the Counseling Center or if we have seen them.
 We advise that you ask your student directly and encourage more open communication with them.